 Coinbase Tax Documents

-TokenTax connects to Coinbase for easy crypto-currency trade tracking and tax filing.
+TokenTax imports Coinbase data for easy cryptocurrency trade tracking and tax filing.

 How do Coinbase taxes work?

-Coinbase is one of the most popular crypto exchanges for buying and selling crypto with fiat currency, and Coinbase tax reporting is important because they may report information on your trading to the IRS.
+Coinbase is one of the most popular crypto exchanges for buying and selling crypto with fiat currency, and tax reporting is important because Coinbase may report information on your trading to the IRS.
 Anyone who invests in cryptocurrencies should include all crypto transactions in their crypto tax calculations.